OWH-projects/database-training/README.md

 # database-training
 brownbag session on databases

+# Brass tacks
+- Lots of different database managers
+- Most are free.
+- Actual way you use stays the same

 # What is a database?
 - How is that different than a spreadsheet?
 - De facto backend for any online form system